yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/complex-generators.md

 # `📖 Excercise:` Complex generators

 ## 📚&nbsp;&nbsp;**Learning outcomes**

 - Explore some more advanced, real-world usages of generators
 - Understand how to modify existing source code with generators

 ## 🏋️‍♀️&nbsp;&nbsp;Steps:

 ### 1. New generator

 Generate another generator called `update-scope-schema`.
 Use it to set the `defaultProject` to `movies-app` in our `nx.json` file.

 <details>
   <summary>🐳&nbsp;&nbsp;Hint</summary>

 - Use the [updateJson](https://nx.dev/nx-api/devkit/documents/updateJson) utility
+- update the generator schema such that no `name` property is required
 - Try it first before you head over to the solution
 </details>